completelyblank/completelyblank/README.md

 ## About Me

 I'm a sophomore at FAST University, passionate about front-end development, React.js, and exploring various technologies.
-My journey in the tech world has been an testing but exciting.
+My journey in the tech world has been testing but exciting.
 Here are some key highlights of my journey:

 - 🚀 I have a strong interest in React.js and front-end development.
 I love creating engaging user interfaces and pixel art animations in my projects.
 - 📱 I've had some hands-on experience with Flutter and I'm looking to dive deeper into mobile app development.